-St Helens is a smaller suburb in Tasmania within the Break O'Day local government area (postcode 7216).
-With a population of 2,206, the suburb has an older demographic with a median age of 57.
+Located in Tasmania within the Break O'Day local government area, St Helens is a smaller suburb (postcode 7216).
+With a population of 2,206, the suburb has a predominantly older resident base with a median age of 57.
 Households earn a median income of $43K per year, with an average household size of 2 people.
+Recent annual estimates show population movement staying broadly stable across the broader catchment, with population growth running at +1.2% year-on-year at the LGA level.
+TAS employment has moved -0.3% year-on-year in the official Jobs and Skills Australia NERO series, which provides the broader jobs backdrop for this suburb.
+TAS also had 19 Commonwealth-backed major projects under construction, 0 underway, and 16 in planning as at 2 October 2024, which is useful as a broader delivery backdrop rather than a suburb-specific project count.
 The most common occupations are technicians & trades, community & personal service, labourers.
+Employment in the area leans toward healthcare and accommodation & food.
 The top ancestries reported are English, Australian, Irish.

 St Helens is served by 1 school, including 1 combined.
 The average ICSEA score is 958, which is around the national average of 1,000.
 Public transport access includes 2 bus stops.

-From an investment perspective, St Helens offers a gross rental yield of 3.6%, rated as moderate yield.
-Property prices sit below the state median ($510K/$750K), suggesting a potential value opportunity.
+From an investment perspective, St Helens shows a gross rental yield of approximately 3.6%, rated as moderate yield.
+Property prices sit below the state median ($510K/$750K), which can point to relative value.
 The price-to-income ratio of 11.9x is considered stretched.
 House prices have moved +2.0% year-on-year.
+Population growth of +1.2% year-on-year points to stable demand fundamentals.
+Building approvals have changed +0% year-on-year, indicating steady development activity.